 After moving to Nashville in the fall of 1994, Page acted as counsel to the Entertainment and Intellectual Property Practice Group of Wyatt, Tarrant & Combs.
 He was brought on as Arista/Nashville’s Senior Director of Business and Legal Affairs in January of 1997.
 In July of 2000, Page moved to Word Entertainment as Vice President of Business Affairs for Word’s recorded music, music publishing and distribution companies.
 Page began his solo practice of law in July of 2002, ultimately merging his practice to form Baker & Kelley, PLLC in 2006.
 Page joined the Firm in August 2010.

-Page was recently selected by his peers for inclusion in 2016 Best Lawyers in America® as “Lawyer of the Year” in the practice area of Entertainment Law-Motion Pictures and Television.
+Page was recently selected by his peers for inclusion in 2018 Best Lawyers in America® in the practice areas of Entertainment Law-Motion Pictures and Television and Entertainment Law-Music.
 Chambers USA 2017 has recognized Page as a ranked attorney in the practice area of Media & Entertainment.
 Page is a voting member of the Country Music Association (CMA) and the Academy of Country Music (ACM).

 Page was educated at Washington and Lee University, and University of Virginia School of Law.